John Roy Stewart: Life

 He was born at Knock in Kincardine in Badenoch.
-His family could trace their descent from Alexander Stewart, Earl of Buchan, the infamous "Wolf of Badenoch, and before that to Kings Robert II of Scotland and Robert the Bruce.
-His father, however, Donald Stewart, was a farmer in Strathspey and grandson of the last Baron of Kincardine.
+His father, Donald Stewart, was a farmer in Strathspey and grandson of the last Baron of Kincardine.
 Iain Ruadh was born to his father's second wife, Barbara Shaw.

-As Iain Ruadh's family was cultured and well-connected but no longer wealthy, his father gave him a good education and procured him a commission as a Lieutenant in a Scots Greys which at that time was serving in Flanders.
-In 1730, after being refused a commission in the Black Watch Regiment, Stewart resigned from the British Army and was subsequently employed as a covert agent between the House of Stuart government in exile at the Palazzo Muti in Rome and Lord Lovat in Scotland.
+As Iain Ruadh's family was cultured and well-connected but no longer wealthy, his father gave him a good education and procured him a commission as a lieutenant in the Scots Greys which at that time was serving in Flanders.
+In 1730, after being refused a commission in the Black Watch, Stewart resigned from the British Army and was subsequently employed as a covert agent between the House of Stuart government in exile at the Palazzo Muti in Rome and Lord Lovat in Scotland.
 During an extended visit by Stewart to Beaufort Castle in 1736, according to later trial testimony, Stewart and Lord Lovat, "diverted themselves composing burlesque verse (in Gaelic) that when young Charles comes over, there will be blood and blows."

 At Lord Lovat's later trial for high treason before the House of Lords, Sutherland cattle drover John Gray of Rogart testified that Iain Ruadh was always well dressed, but that his clothing often alternated, especially during dangerous undercover missions, between traditional Highland garb or the long coats and greatcoats then favoured by dandies from the British upper class.

 After secretly visiting a friend from Strathspey at the British encampment on the night before, Stewart fought in the French Royal Army under the command of Marshal Maurice de Saxe at the Battle of Fontenoy on 11 May 1745.
 Before the end of the same month, he had returned to Scotland and joined Prince Charles Edward Stuart at Blair Atholl on 31 August 1745.
 He left his wife, Sarah Hall, and their daughter behind at Boulogne, and asked that Prince James Francis Edward Stuart see that his family be provided for should he fall in the coming rising.

 In the Jacobite Army he served as military commander of the Edinburgh Regiment at Gladsmuir, Clifton, and Falkirk.

 Iain Ruadh had previously fathered an illegitimate son named Charles Stewart, who fought for the Hanoverian army in Loudon's Highlanders during the Battle of Prestonpans.
 Although this meant that father and son were fighting on opposing sides, there is no account of any encounter between them.